 Healthy kidneys should be able to filter more than 90ml per minute.
 Any lower and you may have kidney disease.

 Urine tests will check the level of creatinine and albumin in your urine, which is known as the albumin:creatinine ratio or ACR.
 This test also checks for any blood or protein in your urine, and can also give an accurate picture of how well your kidneys are working.

-Other tests that can be carried out to assess the level of damage to your kidneys include:
+Other tests that can assess the level of damage to your kidneys include:

 - Ultrasound Scan.